 Linguistic nationalism and language revivals

 Together with Umberto Ansaldo of the University of Hong Kong, I am investigating the relationships between nationalist movements, national identities and discourses of language revival.
-We take a critical, comparative approach to such movements, arguing that in some contexts discourses of language revival can underpin a nationalist agenda which is often aimed at promoting one group over others, and is thus in conflict with purported goals of increased social integration and wider distribution of resources.
-We examine these questions in three distinct geographical and sociohistorical contexts: Catalonia (as a critical review of the literature), Kazakhstan, and Mongolia.
-I am conducting fieldwork for this project in Kazakhstan and Mongolia in summer 2016, and the results of this research will be published as a monograph by Routledge.
+We take a critical, comparative approach to such movements, arguing that in some contexts discourses of language revival and threat can underpin a nationalist agenda which is often aimed at promoting one group over others, and is thus in conflict with purported goals of increased social integration and wider distribution of resources.
+We examine these questions in comparative perspective, including the cases of Kazakhstan, Mongolia, Hong Kong, Sri Lanka, and Catalonia.
+The results of this research are forthcoming as a monograph with Routledge.